keithbmccall/learning/interview-resources/airbnb/experience.md

 **What I’d Do Differently:**
 - Identify upfront any **outstanding tech debt** from dependent teams
   → e.g., simultaneous migration of `deliveryInstructionDetails` and feature work created risk
-- Build in earlier risk assessment and sequencing for shared contracts

 ---